elichten94/Mushroom-log/README.md

 - Node.js ≥ v14
 - MySQL ≥ v5.7

-After forking and cloning down the repo, create a `.env` file in the root directory with the same keys listed in `dotenv.example` <br />
+After forking and cloning down the repo, create a `.env` file in the root directory with the same keys listed in `dotenv.example.txt` <br />

 Create `googleConfig.js` in the root directory and copy in the contents of `googleConfig.example.js`.
 Add your Google Maps API key. <br />
 Please ensure that `.env` and `googleConfig.js` are both gitignored. <br />